 We cannot go into specifics about what is on the examination; however, the examination does not require any specific technical knowledge and is designed so that candidates from a wide range of educational backgrounds should be able to answer the questions.

 The Auditor Evaluator I examination is offered on a continuous basis.
-At this time, we intend to keep the examination open year round with a brief closure in the summer of 2017 for administrative purposes.
+At this time, we intend to keep the examination open year round with a brief closure in the summer for administrative purposes.

 You will receive an email notifying you to log into your profile to view your examination results within 1-2 days of submitting your examination.